 Texas, the second-largest state in the USA, is a sprawling land where remote mountains, kitschy towns, and ginormous metroplexes are connected by a vast system of highways, railways and air routes.

 Driving is by far the most common method of travel in Texas.
 You’d be hard-pressed to get around any of the major cities without a car, and some remote destinations, like Big Bend National Park, are practically inaccessible without private transport.
 Driving also allows you to easily make stops at roadside attractions – of which there are many in Texas – and experience the state’s scenic landscape up close and personal.
-It is by far the most convenient form of travel for families.
+It is also by far the most convenient form of travel for families.

 Prepare for three-to-five-hour drives between major cities like Dallas, Austin, and Houston.
 Road trips to cities like El Paso or South Padre Island can be much longer.
 Some claim that Texas’ highway systems are confusing, and within major cities (which are also usually busy with traffic) that is certainly the case.
 To prevent getting lost, use an online map for navigation.

-Gas currently runs at less than $3 per gallon, although if you have an electric vehicle, you’ll be glad to know that Texas ranks number two in the nation for charging access with over 4300 EV charging stations.
+Gas currently runs at around $3.50 per gallon, although if you have an electric vehicle, you’ll be glad to know that Texas ranks number two in the nation for charging access with almost 5000 EV charging stations.

 A local’s tips for driving across the state